 How could we overlook Facebook?
 With over 500 million users in Facebook groups, these discussion groups are like forums with many varied topics of interest.
 Rentals groups can be found here by a highly customizable location search function.
 It’s a great way to get the word out to your Facebook contacts about a rental property.

 HomeAway has been around longer than Airbnb and is very similar in that it guides registered users to its inventory of short-term rentals.
 It differs from Airbnb in that it offers rentals of entire properties as opposed to rooms, hostels or even beds.
 As such this site is more popular with property managers and individual’s owners.
-HomeAway owns VRBO and use that site to cater to short-term vacation rentals looking for single rooms or partial accommodations along the lines of Airbnb.
+HomeAway owns VRBO and uses that site to cater to short-term vacation rentals looking for single rooms or partial accommodations along the lines of Airbnb.

 22. Walk Score

-As its name suggests Walk Score is another niche site who’s stated mission is to promote walkable neighborhoods for those residing in apartments.
+As its name suggests Walk Score is another niche site whose stated mission is to promote walkable neighborhoods for those residing in apartments.
 This is a popular add-on feature to property management website as it appeals to renters concerned with transportation costs, commute times, access to public transportation or a property’s location to activities, businesses, schools etc.

 Don’t let the name fool you, Sublet.com is not just about sublets.
 Every type of rental can be listed here; Short term, long term, vacation, furnished and unfurnished as well as private and room rentals.
 Landlords can post a Standard listing for free here, but a Premium listing that can receive up to 500 times more leads, as well as tenant screening, employment and criminal background checks services are provided for a sliding scale fee based on the market you’re listing in.

-Move is a one stop shop that provides many services for experienced renters or buyers who know exactly where they want to live and want they want in a home or apartment.
+Move is a one-stop shop that provides many services for experienced renters or buyers who know exactly where they want to live and want they want in a home or apartment.
 It also caters to seniors who may require assisted living, continuing care and independent living.
 This company has a database of listings that is viewed by a customer base of 40 million people and provides many helpful tips and links for topics like owning pets, rent vs buy, painting, decorating and moving.

 25. People With Pets

 Last but not least, People With Pets.
 As the name suggests, our often overlooked four-legged family members now have their very own site.
 This site is essentially a national directory of pet-friendly homes, apartments, and hotels.
-For renters, this site is free to use, for property managers this site will charge $299 a year for advertising your pet friendly property to the approximately 72% of renters that own pets.
+For renters, this site is free to use, for property managers this site will charge $299 a year for advertising your pet-friendly property to the approximately 72% of renters that own pets.

 As you aim to optimize your house rental advertising and make a connection with new and existing tenant markets, how can you stay on top of your website and your property listings?
 Property management software like Propertyware can help by providing you with tools to easily syndicate your listings over multiple listing sites with a just a few clicks.
 Instantly update property information, such as unit availability, pricing, floor plans and more, and track leads automatically.